Molly-Mae Hague: Controversies

 In March 2021, Hague was reprimanded for running an £8,000 online prize draw on Instagram that failed to follow the advertising regulations for such competitions.
 The Advertising Standards Authority ruled she had been unable to provide evidence the winners had been randomly and fairly picked.

-On 13 December 2021, Hague appeared as a guest on Steven Bartlett's The Diary of a CEO podcast which was uploaded to YouTube.
+In December 2021, Hague appeared as a guest on Steven Bartlett's The Diary of a CEO podcast which was uploaded to YouTube.
 In the interview, she made comments on poverty and wealth inequality, which were described as "tone deaf" and "Thatcherite".
 Hague suggested that those less fortunate than herself in their upbringing only had themselves to blame for their lack of financial stability, stating that "we all have the same 24 hours in a day".
 These remarks were criticised and led to calls for her resignation as PrettyLittleThing's creative director.

-In July 2022, an Instagram post by her was banned due to being an advert with that intent omitted.
+In July 2022, an Instagram post by her was banned due to being an advertisement without making that intent clear.

 Personal life

-Hague is in a relationship with boxer Tommy Fury, whom she met on Love Island, between 2019 and 2024.
-They lived together in Cheshire, before moving to Hale, Greater Manchester.
-In September 2022, the couple announced that they were expecting their first child.
-Their daughter was born on 23 January 2023.
+Hague is in a relationship with boxer Tommy Fury, whom she met on Love Island in 2019.
+They lived together in Cheshire before moving to Hale, Greater Manchester.
+Their first child, a daughter, was born in January 2023.
 They became engaged on 23 July 2023.
-In August 2024, Hague announced their relationship had ended.
+In August 2024, Hague announced that their relationship had ended.
 In May 2025, Hague announced that she and Fury were back together.
+Their second child, a son, was born in June 2026.
+The baby's name, Midas, was revealed during one of Fury's boxing matches.